 - Track and optimize your campaigns' return on investment

 - Use Smart Bidding strategies, such as target return on ad spend (ROAS).
-We recommend you select "Every" in your conversion counting settings if this is the case.
+It’s recommended you select "Every" in your conversion counting settings if this is the case.
 If you select "One," only one value is counted, even if a customer converts more than once.

 Find conversion values in reports

-Once you've set up conversion tracking, you'll have access to conversion value data, like the sum of all conversion values for all your conversions.
-To see all your conversion value data at-a-glance, you'll need to add columns to your statistics table.
+After you've set up conversion tracking, you'll have access to conversion value data, like the sum of all conversion values for all your conversions.
+To view all your conversion value data at-a-glance, you'll need to add columns to your statistics table.

 Conversion value currency

 Conversion values will always be reported to you in your Google Ads billing currency.
 However, you can assign a different currency to your Google Analytics conversions if those are measured in a currency different from your billing currency.
 Google Ads will import the Google Analytics conversions in that designated currency and then convert it for you to your billing currency.